Managing Kubernetes Secrets externally using the Bitnami’s SealedSecrets.

 kubectl explain sealedsecret

+The installation would also create a Public/Private key pair.
 The Public Key can be given to anyone to encrypt the data (SealedSecret), which can only be decrypted by the private key; available only with the controller.

-is used by the Client-side program kubeseal
+The Public Key is used by the Client-side program kubeseal to create the SealedSecret, which we’ll look at next.

 Client-side utility called Kubeseal